-Our group uses N-body (gadget-2) ray-tracing (LensTools) simulations to study the weak gravitational lensing signature of large scale structure and to understand fundamental physics such as the nature of dark energy and the
+Our group uses numerical simulations to study the weak gravitational lensing signature of large-scale structure and to understand fundamental physics such as the nature of dark energy and the

 total mass of neutrinos.
-In particular, we try to capture the rich information that is beyond the traditional two-point statistics, using non-Gaussian statistics, such as peak counts, Minkowski Functionals, and higher order moments.
+In particular, we try to capture the rich information that is beyond the traditional two-point statistics, using non-Gaussian statistics and convolutional neural networks.

 |Jose M. Zorrilla